 This is the report for the third series of exercises for my penetration testing course, taught by Tero Karvinen

-The third assignment consists of three parts, as follows:
+The third assignment consists of five parts, as follows:

 Muista scope eli pysy sallittujen harjoitusmaalien rajoissa.